IdentityServer/IdentityServer4/docs/quickstarts/3_interactive_login.rst

 Adding User Authentication with OpenID Connect
 ==============================================

+.. note:: For any pre-requisites (like e.g. templates) have a look at the :ref:`overview <refQuickstartOverview>` first.

 In this quickstart we want to add support for interactive user authentication via the OpenID Connect protocol to our IdentityServer.